Republican Senator Hesitant To Back Trump National Emergency Declaration

-In an interview broadcast Saturday, Republican Senator Ron Johnson of Wisconsin expressed concern over President Donald Trump’s decision to declare national emergency, the Hill reports.
+In an interview broadcast Saturday, Republican Senator Ron Johnson of Wisconsin expressed concern over President Donald Trump’s decision to declare a national emergency, the Hill reports.

-Johnson told NBC’s Chuck Todd that he shares concerns from fellow Republicans, some of which have criticized the president’s decision arguing that declaring national emergency in order to allocate funding for a wall on the U.S.-Mexico border is setting a dangerous precedent that could be abused by future presidents.
+Johnson told NBC’s Chuck Todd that he shares concerns from fellow Republicans, some of which have criticized the president’s decision arguing that declaring a national emergency in order to allocate funding for a wall on the U.S.-Mexico border is setting a dangerous precedent that could be abused by future presidents.

 “Absolutely I share those concerns which is why we’re going to take a very careful look at what he’s doing here in this instance,” the Wisconsin senator said.

 As detailed by a previous Inquisitr report, on February 16 President Donald Trump declared a national emergency in an alleged effort to end the “crisis” at the southern border.
-Met with skepticism and push-back, the decision came as no surprise given that Trump had previously signaled opting for such a maneuver.
+Met with skepticism and push-back, the decision came as no surprise given that Trump had previously signaled to opt for such a maneuver.

 “I didn’t need to do this, but I’d rather do it much faster,” the president told the press, prompting the media to conclude that his very statement contradicts the claim that there is indeed a national emergency that needs to be addressed.